MILAN BY NIGTH

 Bruno Colla paint this oil on canvas, presenting us with a wonderful nude girl.
 The protagonist is a model posing next to a bass.
 The colors used by the artist for this painting are warm colors. she is in a room, the setting is bare, but the colors are applied with precision and realism.
 Bruno Colla, uses the device of the empty room to attract attention only on the first floor and prevent the eyes from scattering in other details.
 The painter in the nude girl with bass, proves to be a true master in the use of colors, you can see shades not only the background but also from the table that takes the grain of the wood, but at the same time not to fight with the rest of the framework, indeed, it creates a true harmony of colors.
 The real beauty and uniqueness of this painting, is however, is representing the complexion of the young nude girl, the sinuous curves is accompanied by light strokes, the color is almost not perceived in its consistency.

-This oil on canvas, Bruno Glue is one six most famous symbols of ancient Egypt: the tomb of the great Pharaoh Tutankhamen.
+This oil on canvas, Bruno Colla is one six most famous symbols of ancient Egypt: the tomb of the great Pharaoh Tutankhamen.
 Another painting, another style.
-This is the true skill of Glue: the use of color and detail of finish in any object represented.
+This is the true skill of Colla: the use of color and detail of finish in any object represented.
 The image of the sarcophagus here is transformed into a photograph so is the accuracy with which it has been painted.
 Behind this lurks the entire history of civilization.
 The Egyptians were a people that has left many testimonies of great artistic value and sacral vertebra and that still fascinates for rituals and for the organization in the construction of the pyramids.

 This large painting is born again from a photograph taken by the artist during a party and then brought into the studio and reproduced in full size.
 The technique of Brono Clolla is very particular: often focuses on some images or scenes that attract attentions so much to want to remember and to impress upon the mind, through the photographs.
 It is the photograph that the realization of his art and his work .